gazebosim/gz-harmonic/highlights.md

   - Adds Real Time Global Illumination on the GUI side based on one of these two techniques:
     1. VCT (Voxel Cone Tracing)
     2. CI VCT (Cascaded Image Voxel Cone Tracing).
 Requires Vulkan.
-    A GUI plugin is provided for each Global illumination techinique and offers a number of configurable parameters such as bounce count and voxel resolution that affect the quality of the resulting scene.
+    A GUI plugin is provided for each Global illumination techniique and offers a number of configurable parameters such as bounce count and voxel resolution that affect the quality of the resulting scene.
 Global illumination for camera sensors is not available yet.